 - Co-developer of ELT textbooks in Korea and the UK

-- Twelve years as an English language teacher in South Korea, Germany, the Czech Republic and the UK
+- Fourteen years as an English language teacher in South Korea, Germany, the Czech Republic and the UK